kontakt/Octoprint-Filament-Reloaded/README.md

 ## Fork by Floyz:

 * Avoid multiple pause sent to printer when filament run out and minimize logs when GPIO events gets fired multiple times.
+* Added Icon in the nav bar to reflect filament detection status. (with check frequency in parameters)

 ## Required sensor